Degree in

 In the Degree in Classical Studies The development of the basic competencies included in the Spanish Qualifications Framework for Higher Education (MECES), RD1393/2007, by students is guaranteed:

-1. That students have demonstrated knowledge and understanding in an area of study that is part of the foundation of general secondary education and is usually at a level that includes some aspects that involve knowledge from the forefront of their field of study.
+1. That students have demonstrated possession and understanding of knowledge in an area of study that builds upon general secondary education, and is usually found at a level that includes some aspects involving knowledge from the forefront of their field of study.

-2. That students know how to apply their knowledge to their work in a professional manner, and possess demonstrable skills through the development and defense of arguments and problem-solving within their area of study.
+2. That students know how to apply their knowledge to their work in a professional manner, and possess demonstrable skills through the development and defense of arguments and the resolution of problems within their area of study.

-3. Students should have the ability to gather and interpret relevant data, typically within their area of study, to make judgments that include reflection on relevant social, scientific, or ethical issues.
+3. That students have the ability to gather and interpret relevant data, usually within their area of study, to make judgments that include reflection on relevant social, scientific, or ethical issues.

 4. That students can transmit information, ideas, problems and solutions to both specialized and non-specialized audiences.